 Brain Fitness Program

-The claim: Retraining the brain to hear information will boost memory
+The claim: Retraining the brain to hear information will boost memory storage and recall.

 Score: * * * * 1/2